calphool/M4ToVGA/README.md

 2020, December 15

+I did eventually figure out how to clear the BRAM when the mode switches from 80 to 64 column mode.
+It took way more work than I expected.
+The solution was relatively simple, but getting there was not.

 Got the PCB, populated it.
 Worked as intended.
 I'm working on another revision though because I don't care for a few of the placement decisions I made.
 I also need to add a pin header so that the board can be used on something other than the Model 3/4 AMP connector.
 I also realized that soldering 0603 LEDs is a pain in the neck, so I switched all those out of small through-hole LEDs.